 Can I claim meals for my own children?

 Under certain guidelines, you may claim meals and snacks served to your own children when in child care.
 Winston Prouty Center staff will help determine if you are eligible to claim your own children

 How do I get reimbursed?

 Menu information is submitted to the Winston Prouty office by the 4th of each month.
-Once the information has been processed, reimbursement checks are mailed directly to you.
+Once the information has been processed, reimbursement funds are direct deposited.

 What does a program visit look like?

 Your program will be visited three times a year to review your paperwork, answer your questions, bring nutrition education materials, recipes and other resources for you.